fusioncharts/dev_centre_docs/getting-started/react/configure-your-chart-using-react.md

 10. An event handler is added to update chart buttom.

-11. `updateData()` function is added to randomly update the value of the chart.
+11. `updateData()` function is added to randomly update the value of the chart when the button is clicked.

 12. `render()` function is added to create the `button` inside the `<div>`.